Macy's rising inventory rings warning bells for dept stores

 "We will need to liquidate this inventory in the fourth quarter so that we can maintain the flow of fresh new merchandise," Chief Financial Officer Karen Hoguet said on a call after Macy's reported third-quarter results.

-A surprise drop in comparable sales for Macy's set alarm bells ringing in the department store industry, sending shares of Kohl's Corp (KSS.N), J.C.
-Penney Co Inc (JCP.N) and Nordstrom Inc (JWN.N) down on Wednesday.
+A surprise drop in comparable sales for Macy's set alarm bells ringing in the department store industry, sending shares of Kohl's Corp, J.C.
+Penney Co Inc and Nordstrom Inc down on Wednesday.

 All three are scheduled to report results this week, although analysts said J.C.
 Penney and Nordstrom are likely to fare better than Macy's, Kohl's could disappoint.